Do you want to know what are the notes on a violin?

 What are the pitches of the strings on a violin?

-The pitches of the strings on a violin are:
+The pitches of the strings on a violin are as follows:

 G string: G3 – one octave below middle C on the piano